loic-sharma/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 The repository signatures index contains two pieces of information:

-1. Whether or not all packages found on the source are repository signed.
+1. Whether or not all packages found on the source are repository signed by this package source.
 1. The list of certificates used by the package source to sign packages.

 In most cases, the list of certificates will only ever be appended to.
 New certificates would be added to the list when the previous signing certificate has expired and the package source needs to start using a new signing certificate.
-If a certificate is removed from the list, that means that all packages signed with the removed signing certificate should not longer be considered valid by the client.
+If a certificate is removed from the list, that means that all package signatures created with the removed signing certificate should no longer be considered valid by the client.
+In this case, the package signature (but not necessarily the package) is invalid.
+A client policy may allow installing the package as unsigned.

 In the case of certificate revocation (e.g. key compromise), the package source is expected to resign all packages signed by the affected certificate.
 Additionally, the package source should remove the affected certificate from the